learn-usd/learn-usd.github.io/homepage.md

 - Basic Python programming knowledge
 - Familiarity with 3D concepts (geometry, transformations, materials)
 - Willingness to learn through hands-on coding

+Tested on recent versions of macOS, Ubuntu/Debian-based Linux distributions, and Windows 10/11.

 Ready to transform your weekend into a USD mastery journey?
 Let's begin!